How to improve your TV sound in 4 easy steps

 We’ve reviewed a range of the best soundbars under £100 currently available with the Samsung HW-N300 Compact Soundbar taking the top spot.
 It uses four speakers to reproduce a crystal clear sound, offers multiple inputs and can be controlled by a range of Samsung TVs.

-Improve your TV’s audio further with a soundbar and subwoofer set-up.
+Improve your TV’s audio further with the best 2.1 channel soundbar and subwoofer set-up.
 Slightly more expensive, but well worth it as it will provide a more complete audio field, whether you’re enjoying music or listening to dialogue.

 As you can place the subwoofer out of the way, your minimalist look won’t be spoilt yet your viewing experience will be immeasurably improved.

 #3 Connect your TV to Bluetooth speakers or headphones